AmaniAppNest/nv-quantum-sensor-simulator/README.md

 This provides a foundation for studying the effect of environmental decoherence on NV quantum coherence and control protocols.

-The framework can later be extended with additional relaxation and environmental channels as the physical model becomes more detailed.
+ Additional relaxation and environmental channels as the physical model see extension.txt.

 ---